 quantum system can be described by unitary operators.

-The general form of a -qubit unitary operator over the
+The general form of a -qubit unitary operator

 Hilbert space